rekihattori/awesome-programmers/README.md

 - [Edgar F. Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd): The inventor of the [relational model](https://en.wikipedia.org/wiki/Relational_model) for database management, the theoretical basis for RDMS and co-creator of System R, the first implementation of the [SQL](https://en.wikipedia.org/wiki/SQL) database query language.
 - [Charles W. Bachman](https://en.wikipedia.org/wiki/Charles_Bachman): The designer of the linked-list data storage database [Integrated Data Store](https://en.wikipedia.org/wiki/Integrated_Data_Store), known to be one of the first database management systems and he is the organizer of the group [CODASYL](https://en.wikipedia.org/wiki/CODASYL).
 - [Michael Stonebraker](https://en.wikipedia.org/wiki/Michael_Stonebraker): The creator of Ingres and Postgres database
-- [Avinash Lakshman](https://www.linkedin.com/in/avinashlakshman): The co-creator of Dynamo and creator of Cassandra
+- [Avinash Lakshman](https://www.linkedin.com/in/avinashlakshman): The co-creator of the [Dynamo](https://en.wikipedia.org/wiki/Dynamo_(storage_system)) storage system which has played an [influential role](https://vimeo.com/144994937) in the modern design of highly scalable databases.
+He is also the creator of the [Cassandra](https://en.wikipedia.org/wiki/Apache_Cassandra) distributed database system.
-- [Werner Vogels](https://en.wikipedia.org/wiki/Werner_Vogels): The co-creator of Dynamo
+- [Werner Vogels](https://en.wikipedia.org/wiki/Werner_Vogels): The co-creator of the [Dynamo](https://en.wikipedia.org/wiki/Dynamo_(storage_system)) storage system which has played an [influential role](https://vimeo.com/144994937) in the modern design of highly scalable databases.
 - [Jim Gray](https://en.wikipedia.org/wiki/Jim_Gray_(computer_scientist)): The original designer of database transactions
 - [Andreas Reuter](https://en.wikipedia.org/wiki/Andreas_Reuter): The co-designer of definitions for ACID transactions
 - [Theo Härder](https://en.wikipedia.org/wiki/Theo_H%C3%A4rder): The co-designer of definitions for ACID transactions